 To form a corporation in Ohio, you need to take the steps set forth below.
 To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.

 Your corporation's name must contain the word "Corporation," "Company," or "Incorporated," their abbreviations, or words or abbreviations of words meaning the same in another language.

 Your corporation's name must be recognizably different from the names of other business entities already on file with the Ohio Secretary of State.
 Names may be checked for availability at the Ohio Secretary of State business name database.

-The articles must be filed by mail.
-The filing fee is $125.
+The articles may be filed online or by mail.
+The filing fee is $99.

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an “Incorporator’s Statement” showing the names and addresses of the initial directors.
 The incorporator must sign the statement and place a copy in the corporate records book.
 The statement need not be filed with the state.
 For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).